 Last week, we mentioned some unreleased apps on the Play Store that we thought were worth a look.
 You’d remember I was quite impressed with Flick Launcher back then.
 I hadn’t used it thoroughly enough to put out a review then.
 Thanks to some troubles that I’ve run into with Action Launcher, I decided it would be a good time to give Flick Launcher a real good look.
 And what do you know! the trailer was as good as the movie.
 You can probably guess from the title that my initial opinion about Flick Launcher hasn’t changed.
-But the honeymoon phase is certainly over.
+But the honeymoon phase is certainly over and it has now evolved into a great Nova Launcher alternative and competitor.

 Install Flick Launcher